makobot-hauv/makobot-docs/docs/diver-rig/diver-rig.md

 # Diver Rig

-One of the nice aspects of the stereo camera integration is the camera modules can be removed from the vehicle and used as a standalone system for data collection by a diver or snorkeler.
+One of the nicer aspects of the stereo camera integration is the camera modules can be removed from the vehicle and used as a standalone system for data collection by a diver or snorkeler.

 This can free up the overhead for deploying the entire vehicle and enable rapid data collection for development and testing.